Godsspec/3MTT-Capstone-Project_Doc./README.md

 # 3MTT CAPSTONE PROJECT
 This is the documentation of the whole process carried out during my capstone project as a Data Analyst Fellow in 3MTT Nextgen Cohort
-## Project Title: E-commerce Returns Analysis
+## Project Title: Nigerian E-commerce Returns Analysis

 ## Project Overview

 This analysis was carried out using a synthetic dataset from Hugging face that was generated to resemble Nigerian retail and e-commerce activity.
-The dataset documentation says it should not be used for empirical or plicy conclusions.
+The dataset documentation says it should not be used for empirical or policy conclusions.
 The main aim of this analysis is to uncover returns and refund patterns in a Nigerian E-commerce store.

 ## Data Source